gjbex/CMake-usecases/source_code/README.md

 1. `conan`: example of using the Conan C++ package manager.
 1. `static_build`: example of an application that uses external libraries but which is build statically.
+1. `static_boost`: example of an application that uses Boost Log and Filesystem and is statically linked.